petrspelos/Amnesia-code-standard/README.md

 }
 ```

-We will talk about the structure more later in this standard.
+To read more about include directives see the guide [HERE](https://github.com/petrspelos/amnesia-preprocessor/blob/master/docs/examples/CustomStory.md).

 ### Functions

-All function names have to adhere to PascalCase format.
+All function names have to adhere to [PascalCase format](http://wiki.c2.com/?PascalCase).

 Function names have to be descriptive.